Dramatic changes along Exmoor Drive by the GO Station bring to mind the previous history of Long Branch

 Exmoor Drive.
 Feb.
 8, 2017.
 Jaan Pill photo

 Another previous post features a two-minute video in which Bill Rawson, who used to own a used furniture store on Lake Shore Blvd.
 West opposite the Long Branch Public Library, speaks about life in the 1950s in Long Branch including where the GO Station is now located.
-In the video he describes a couple of visits that we would be able to make to places in Long Branch.
-The visits would enable Bill to tell me about his first-hand acquaintance of the history of Long Branch dating back to the 1940s and 1950s.
-We subsequently drove around Long Branch on two separate occasions.
-At that time I took many photos and videos.
+He describes two site visits we could make in Long Branch.
+These would enable Bill to share his first-hand acquaintance with the history of Long Branch dating back to the 1940s and 1950s.
+We subsequently drove around Long Branch on two separate occasions: I took many photos and videos.

 Man who lived in a shack in Alderwood